jsvan/wordle/README.md

 # wordle

-Dataset: found online from a different git repo that apprently got it from wordle source code.
+Dataset: english.txt: A list of wordle words.
+Found online from a different git repo that apprently got it from wordle source code. freq.txt: wikipedia word frequency data mapped onto wordle vocab.

 General alg: rule based, narrow down possible words.
 Remaining words are scored and ranked by a few different methods.
 When word scores are similar, word frequency is used as the ranking heuristic.